Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network

 \subsection{Datasets}

 We adopt two LBSN datasets \cite{yang2014modeling} containing Foursquare check-in records in New York City (NYC) and Tokyo (TKY) from April 12, 2012 to February 16, 2013, including 227,428 check-ins for NYC and 573,703 check-ins for TKY.
 The location distributions of NYC and TKY datasets are shown in Figure \ref{fig:spatial_appendix}.
-Users and locations with less than 10 records are removed following previous work, and after cleaning, NYC and TKY have 308 and 286 activities, respectively.
-We divide the data into a training and testing sets in a ratio of 8:2, following the setting of \cite{zhao2020go}.
-More details are given in appendix: Key data summary statistics are listed in Table \ref{table:datasets}.
+Users and locations with less than 10 records are removed following previous works.
+After cleaning, we obtain 308 and 286 activities for NYC and TKY, respectively.
+We divide the data into training and testing sets in a ratio of 8:2, following a chronological order (training first), in line with the conventions used in \cite{feng2018deepmove, zhao2020go, huang2022human}.
+Key data summary statistics are listed in Table~\ref{table:data_summary}.